taboola/LoAF-Finder/README.md

 # LoAF - Finder
 ## Description
-This script helps you analyze Long Animation Frame (LoAF) entries to identify performance bottlenecks in your web application.
+This script helps you analyze Long Animation Frame (LoAF) data to identify performance bottlenecks in your web application.
-It filters and cross entries returning from both "long-animation-frame" and "longtask" PerformanceObserver based on keywords you provide.
+It filters and cross data returning from both "long-animation-frame" and "longtask" PerformanceObserver based on keywords you provide.
 The data is also categorizes into groups for comparison and is available for download as a CSV file.

 #### Google's Long Animation Frame (LoAF) API: